This post includes a brief plot summary and an explanation about the ending of the film Forgotten / Gi-eok-ui bam (2017). Beware of spoilers.

 The damage of that fateful night didn’t just extend to the people that died, but also to the little boy that didn’t.
 A kid lost his whole family because of a break-in / hit gone wrong.
 Jin-seok spared the boy’s life because he didn’t want to hurt more people.
 Ironically, leaving the kid alive, also left Jin-seok in this predicament.
 The young man was able to identify Jin-seok as the murder, because he was the only one that saw the killer’s face (other than his late mother and sister).

 Now, why did the young man kill himself?
 Unlike Jin-seok, he wasn’t able to just wipe out the bad memories that he didn’t want.
-In addition, it must be disheartening to hear that your own father was behind of your mother’s death.
+In addition, it must be disheartening to hear that your own father was behind your mother’s death.
 Overall, the young man had a very tough life.
 First, he loses his family.
 Second, the relatives step in and take the money away.
 Then, they send him to an orphanage.
 It’s pretty bad, the man just can’t seem to catch a break.

 After getting a confession out of Jin-seok, the young man fulfilled his personal purpose in life: to find the person that killed his mother and sister.
 Now that he knows who did it, there’s not much left for him to do.
-On a more symbolic level, his death could also interpreted as the end of a cycle: he gets to be his loved ones once again, hence the smirk during his last breath.
+On a more symbolic level, his death could also be interpreted as the end of a cycle: he gets to be with his loved ones once again, hence the smirk during his last breath.

 Forgotten / Gi-eok-ui bam is a very clever mystery thriller that knows how to play with the viewer’s heart strings.
 Family is the keyword for Forgotten.